 How to get people to go to your website

 Once you have a website, your next step is to get the word out.
-There are lots of different ways to lead people to your site, but attracting and building an online audience goes beyond getting one-time visits — thriving websites have a following.
-Below, we’ll discuss why site traffic matters and introduce some of the basics on how to bring visitors to your website...and keep them coming back.
+There are lots of different ways to lead people to your site, but attracting and building an online audience goes beyond getting once-off visits – thriving websites have a following.
+Below, we'll discuss why site traffic matters and introduce some of the basics on how to bring visitors to your website... and keep them coming back.

 Why site traffic matters